 - The New-U stations in Borderlands makes player death little more than a financial inconvenience, and the instant respawns eliminate the need for a game over screen.
 However, the stations in Borderlands 2 have some rather amusing automated quips once they're done building your clone.

 Between you and us, that thing that just killed you is a total dick.
 Please disregard this message if you committed suicide.

-In early Sierra game Stunt Flyer, crashing your plane in-game would actually cause your computer to crash.
+- In the early Sierra game Stunt Flyer, crashing your plane in-game would actually cause your computer to crash.

 Light Gun Games

-Who Shot Johnny Rock?: If you were shot, a doctor, who'd make various wisecracks at your expense whilst removing the bullet.
-When you were out of money, the doctor would refuse to help, and you'd get an additional scene with an undertaker wishing you better luck next time.
-If you gunned down an innocent bystander, said undertaker would appear to criticise your bad judgement.
+- Who Shot Johnny Rock?: If you were shot, a doctor, who'd make various wisecracks at your expense whilst removing the bullet.
+When you were out of money, the doctor would refuse to help, and you'd get an additional scene with an undertaker commenting on your Game Over.
+They include the undertaker commenting how you would make a good stiff, note wishing you better luck next time, note , and commenting on your lack of money.note If you gunned down an innocent bystander, said undertaker would appear to criticise your bad judgement.

 Ley-Guardian Eregos: "It's a long way down..."